Free Grace United

-Free Grace United is a Baptist evangelical multisite church affiliated with Converge North Central in Elk River, Minnesota.
+Free Grace United is a Baptist multisite church based in Elk River, Minnesota.
+It is affiliated with Converge.
 Free Grace United is a family of grace-based interdependent local churches throughout Minnesota, Iowa, Bangladesh, India, Liberia, Kenya, and Pakistan with a vision to launch 100 churches by 2040.
 Each church operates under the same name, mission, values, and statement of faith, but meet in different cities with different pastors.
 Each FGU church features live preaching.

-Values and beliefs
+Beliefs

-The mission of Free Grace United is to "help as many people as we can cross the line of faith and follow Jesus."
-Senior Pastor Eric Dykstra expresses that Free Grace United is "always, only about Jesus," and focuses on reaching out to the community with the Gospel.
-Free Grace United's Statement of Faith is available on its website, as well as its code of values.
-Sermon outlines are the same at each location, though preached live by different pastors, and are mostly written exegetically working through books of the Bible.
+The Church has a Baptist confession of faith and is a member of Converge.

 History

 In 2004, Eric and Kelly Dykstra were sent by Grace Fellowship Church in Brooklyn Park, MN to lead an Elk River church plant, Woodland Fellowship.
 In October, the church relaunched as The Crossing at Woodland Fellowship and held its first Grand Opening at Marcus Theatres’ Elk River Cinema.
 In 2005, The Crossing added a Celebrate Recovery ministry, a 12-step faith-based recovery group that welcomed people struggling with "hurts, habits, and hang-ups".

 After meeting in a movie theater for 5 years, the first permanent location of The Crossing at Woodland Fellowship was purchased in 2009 across the street from Elk River High School.
 The church's name was abbreviated to "The Crossing," and plans were initiated to expand the church into neighboring cities.

 In October of 2009, The Crossing's first satellite campus was launched at in Zimmerman, MN.
 In September of 2010, a campus was launched in Big Lake, MN at a bar called The Friendly Buffalo.
 The church made local news when it gave away four pairs of Vikings season tickets on the opening weekend of its series "First & Goal."

 The main campus in Elk River, MN quickly outgrew its space, and from 2012-2014 built out its permanent location.
 In February of 2014, the Elk River campus's remodel and expansion opened, providing greater lobby space, a larger auditorium, and more parking.
 In fall of 2014 the church established Free Grace Bible College (FGBC) to help laypeople learn more about and practice their Christian faith.
 FGBC offered two programs: a one-year Diploma in Biblical Studies and an Associates in Church Leadership & Ministry.

 Over the course of the next several years, The Crossing saw more Minnesota locations started in St Cloud, St Michael, St Paul, Minneapolis, Princeton, Albertville, the Mille Lacs County Jail, and more.